DoubleLForce5/Online-Offline_Budget_Tracker/README.md

 # Online/Offline Budget Tracker

 ## Description
-The user will be able to add expenses and deposits to their budget with or without an internet connection.
-When entering transactions offline, the total is populated and the database is automatically updated when the application is brought back online.
+This budget tracker application is intended to allow users to track expenses and deposits to their budget with or without an internet connection.

 ## Deployed Site
 https://serene-everglades-24074.herokuapp.com/